lpoaura/pyopenair/docs/index.rst

 Welcome to pyOpenair's documentation!
 =====================================

-pyOpenair is a simple package to convert geo data from wkt to `OpenAir format
+pyOpenair is a very simple package to convert geo data from wkt to `OpenAir format
 <http://www.winpilot.com/usersguide/userairspace.asp>`_.